'Into Outer Space with Lucia Pamela'.

 Final years, death and legacy

 In the early 1980s, Pamela suffered a stroke.
 During the same decade, music collector and radio host Irwin Chusid heard some of her songs on a tape sent in by a listener.
-In 1988 he managed to obtain a copy of the album through artist Jim Shaw.
-Later Chusid got in touch with the legendary singer herself and put his shoulders behind a 1992 re-release of her album by Arf Arf Records, though this time on CD.
+In 1988, he managed to obtain a copy of the album through artist Jim Shaw.
+Later Chusid got in touch with the legendary singer herself and put his efforts to a 1992 re-release of her album by Arf Arf Records, though this time on CD.
 He devoted a chapter to her life and career in his book 'Songs in the Key of Z: The Strange World of Outsider Music' (1999) and included a song on the accompanying CD, which increased her notability among music fans.
-In 1998, Belgian filmmaker Danielle Lemaire actually travelled to L.A. to make a documentary about Pamela's life.
+In 1998, Belgian filmmaker Danielle Lemaire actually traveled to L.A. to make a documentary about Pamela's life.
 Unfortunately, the project is still unreleased due to difficulty getting the rights to her work.
 Lucia Pamela passed away in 2002 at the age of 98 from cardiac arrest.
 The same year Tony Kushner based a short play, 'Flip Flop Fly!' on her life.

 Illustration from the sleeve of 'Into Outer Space with Pamela'.